Computer terminal: Video display unit

 The next generation of VDUs went beyond teletype emulation with an addressable cursor that gave them the ability to paint two-dimensional displays on the screen.
 Very early VDUs with cursor addressibility included the VT05 and the Hazeltine 2000 operating in character mode, both from 1970.
 Despite this capability, early devices of this type were often called "Glass TTYs".
-Later, the term "glass TTY" tended to be restrospectively narrowed to devices without full cursor addressibility.
+Later, the term "glass TTY" tended to be retrospectively narrowed to devices without full cursor addressibility.

 The classic era of the VDU began in the early 1970s and was closely intertwined with the rise of time sharing computers.
 Important early products were the ADM-3A, VT52, and VT100.
 These devices used no complicated CPU, instead relying on individual logic gates, LSI chips, or microprocessors such as the Intel 8080.
 This made them inexpensive and they quickly became extremely popular input-output devices on many types of computer system, often replacing earlier and more expensive printing terminals.

 After 1970 several suppliers gravitated to a set of common standards: